Validation Checklist for Planning and Other Applications

 - proposals to enhance the use of existing, new and improved public transport services and facilities for cycling and walking both by users of the development and by the wider community (including possible financial incentives).

 A draft Travel Plan would be suitable for speculative development (with a full Travel Plan to follow once occupied), however if the end user is known, the Travel Plan should be suitably robust at application stage.
-It should identify the Travel Plan coordinator, the management arrangements for the plan, for example a steering group and the development timetable.

 The strategy should also include activities for marketing and promoting the plan to occupiers, users, visitors and residents of the site.

-Tree Survey/Arboricultural Impact Assessment
+Tree Survey / Arboricultural Impact Assessment

 All trees and hedges on or adjacent to the proposed development site should be identified and appropriately annotated on the Site/Block plan.
-Where the development has the potential to adversely affect trees or hedges, both within and adjacent to the application site, a Tree Survey/Arboricultural Assessment should be undertaken by a suitably qualified arborist.
-For the arboricultural implications and method statements, all sections of the British Standard 5837 should be addressed.
+Where the development has the potential to adversely affect trees or hedges, both within and adjacent to the application site, a Tree Survey / Arboricultural Assessment should be undertaken by a suitably qualified arborist.

 A topographical survey should indicate current and proposed levels showing all trees on the plan and all features listed in the latest edition of BS5837 Section 4.1.

 Information will be required on which trees are to be retained and on the means of protecting those trees during construction works.
 For a tree protection plan all temporary fencing, ground protection and other physical means of protection should be identified.
-The existing and proposed drainage, soak away and service runs should also be plotted on the tree protection plan, site plan and landscaping plan.

 Required for applications proposing: